 Indeed one of the biggest changes was the transformation in the composition of the MPs brought by the transition to democracy, leading Marc Howard Ross (2009) to claim that it was this influx that made a huge contribution to the appropriation of the institution.
 Not only were there now large numbers of black African MPs who had never had a presence there before (there had been some Indian and coloured members in their own powerless assemblies in later years of apartheid), but the 1994 elections also brought substantial numbers of women into parliament.
 Virtually no women had been elected under Apartheid) (Geisler 2000).
 An ANC party quota of 33% (which also led to some contagion in other parties) was primarily responsible for a parliament comprised of 27% women.
-Parliament was therefore also very different in terms of dress (madiba shirts as well as business suits were now acceptable) and language (there were now 11 Official languages not just English and Afrikans); but also in terms of the facilities that were needed (for example there were not enough women's toilets).
+Parliament was therefore also very different in terms of dress (madiba shirts as well as business suits were now acceptable) and language (there were now 11 Official languages - not just English and Afrikaans); but also in terms of the facilities that were needed (for example there were not enough women's toilets).
 The parliament was also to be more open to the public - women's and youth parliaments were to be held in the chambers when parliament was in recess.
 The new women MPs - many of whom had been in the WNC and had worked together during the transition - acted together to ensure that gender legislation was passed for example in the areas of reproductive rights, gender violence in the parliament's first term (Waylen 2007b).
-But many new women MPs - particularly those from activist and non professional backgrounds - also found it an intimidating space despite the attempts to make it a 'people's parliament' and more accessible to all (Britton 2006).
+But many new women MPs - particularly those from activist and nonprofessional backgrounds - also found it an intimidating space despite the attempts to make it a 'people's parliament' and more accessible to all (Britton 2006).
 The maintenance of many of the complex old procedures and practices as well as staff from the apartheid era contributed to this.
 There was a high attrition rate of women MPs with large numbers leaving after one term.
-Therefore as part of the strategy of conversion of parliament to pursue new goals, a more gender equal institution emerged, but despite the efforts to transform the institution, vestiges of its previous incarnation remained.
+Therefore as part of the strategy of conversion of parliament to pursue new goals, a more gender equal institution emerged, but despite the efforts to transform the institution, significant elements of its previous incarnation remained.

-There are also a number of examples of the use of conversion as a deliberate gender equality strategy in contexts where gender equality actors do not have the power to create new institutions.
-Michele Bachelet who was elected to the presidency in Chile in 2006 on a platform that included implementing positive gender change, attempted to interpret and enact existing rules in new gender positive ways in the face of significant structural constraints and a powerful conservative opposition, with some mixed results (Waylen 2013).
-Some new (limited) policies were introduced for example around reproductive rights while others such as electoral quotas failed.
-Conversely we have seen new, often more conservative governments that oppose their aims, redirecting WPAs set up by previous administrations away from gender equality to prioritise family and child welfare in a context such as East/Central Europe where it is felt that the institution cannot be completely abolished (Waylen 2007b).
+There are also examples of the use of conversion as a deliberate gender equality strategy in contexts where gender equality actors do not have the power to create new institutions.
+Michele Bachelet, elected to the presidency in Chile in 2006 on a platform that included implementing positive gender change, attempted to interpret and enact existing rules in new gender positive ways in the face of significant structural constraints and a powerful conservative opposition, with some mixed results (Waylen 2014).
+Some new (limited) policies were introduced, for example around reproductive rights, while others such as electoral quotas failed.
+Conversely we have seen new, sometimes more conservative governments, redirect WPAs set up by previous administrations away from gender equality to prioritise family and child welfare in contexts (such as East/Central Europe) where the abolition of the institution is not thought possible (Waylen 2007b).